-If you are arrested for Colorado DUI, DWAI or UDD, refusing to take a chemical test can have serious consequences, including an automatic one-year suspension of your driver’s license and designation as a Colorado persistent drunk driver.
+Colorado law deems that all motorists have given implied consent to submit to a blood or breath test in the event of a DUI arrest.
+If you get arrested for DUI or DWAI and then refuse to take a chemical blood or breath test, it can lead to serious consequences, including an automatic one-year suspension of your driver’s license and designation as a persistent drunk driver.

 To help you better understand the consequences for refusing to take a drunk driving chemical test, our Colorado DUI defense lawyers discuss the following, below:

 - 1. What is Colorado’s “express consent” law?